sasjs/sasjs.io/docs/cors.md

 Note - even with CORS enabled you still may be unable to connect to SAS (9 or Viya) if whitelisting is enabled.
 Also, if you are pushing your web app to a server outside of SAS, you will still have the CORS issue.

-To resovle this you will need to ask your administrator, and perhaps offer them the guidance below.
+To resolve this you will need to ask your administrator, and perhaps offer them the guidance below.

 ## SAS 9 EBI